barriost/GSSdoc/README.md

 Most of the classes use apptainer containers.
 These containers are on the directory /projects/m26116/containers/

-The file at path `/projects/m26116/container_list.txt` contains the association between a class and a container.

 You can also access specific instructions for each class [here](https://github.com/barriost/GSSdoc/blob/main/class_specs.md)

 ## Connect to a compute node